 For more than twenty years, Burke de Guzman has served in both nonprofit executive and project director roles helping to lead cultural organizations in better understanding their audiences and developing innovative strategies, programs, and content to engage stakeholders, serve visitors, and accommodate users more effectively.
-Clients have included the Bill T. Jones/Arnie Zane Dance Company, FOR-SITE Foundation, Fort Mason Center, Golden Gate National Parks Conservancy, Game Face Productions, KQED, the Kadist Art Foundation, the People’s Kitchen Collective, the Pew Center for Arts & Culture, the Museum of Fine Arts, Houston, and the Walker Art Center, and a range of institutions within the Smithsonian.
+Clients have included the Bill T. Jones/Arnie Zane Dance Company, Climate One, FOR-SITE Foundation, Fort Mason Center for Arts & Culture, Golden Gate National Parks Conservancy, KQED, the Kadist Art Foundation, the People’s Kitchen Collective, the Pew Center for Arts & Culture, the Museum of Fine Arts, Houston, the Walker Art Center, and a range of institutions within the Smithsonian.

 Prior to founding ArtRise Projects, Burke de Guzman was director of marketing and audience strategy at the San Francisco Museum of Modern Art, where she oversaw marketing, public relations, editorial, and visitor services.
 As a member of the executive team, she led strategic communications and program and content development efforts for SFMOMA’s 75th anniversary celebration, as well as for the launch of the museum’s $610 million expansion project and partnership with the Doris and Donald Fisher Collection of contemporary art.
 From 2006 to 2008, Burke de Guzman directed West Coast website development and organizational market intelligence efforts at the global nonprofit One Economy.
 Previously, she was director of external affairs at the UC Berkeley Art Museum and Pacific Film Archive, where she oversaw marketing, graphic design, and visitor services, in addition to supporting efforts to plan a new facility and directing capital campaign communications.